Bryan3D/Bryan3D/README.md

 In the lonely aftermath of a world torn asunder, where the echoes of civilization's collapse still reverberated, a new era dawned.
 The old world had crumbled, giving way to a wasteland where the rule of law was a distant memory, and the only currency that mattered was survival.
 In this unforgiving landscape, where hope was a rare and precious commodity, a disparate group of survivors emerged.
 United by a shared desire to endure the unrelenting chaos, they banded together to form a resilient community known as "Guns of Glory."
 Their motto: "Adapt, Overcome, Survive."
-The survivors faced a world in turmoil, where resources were scarce, and dangers were abundant.
+The survivors faced a world in turmoil, where resources were scarce and dangers were abundant.
 The skies, once filled with the hum of progress, were now a canvas for storms and roving bands of marauders.
 The remnants of cities were crumbling fortresses, each a battleground for those who would do anything to live another day.
 As the sun dipped below the horizon, the Guns of Glory survivors prepared for another night of vigilance.
 In the flickering light of campfires, they honed their skills, crafted weapons and fortifications, and shared tales of the world that had been lost.
 Each day brought new challenges, but it also brought opportunities for resilience, camaraderie, and, ultimately, survival.
 In this post-apocalyptic world, the Guns of Glory community would face the unknown together, forging their path through the ruins of a broken world, ready to defend their hope and ensure that the legacy of humanity would not be extinguished.
 Survival of the fittest had become survival of those who dared to unite, adapt, and become the accurate Guns of Glory.